 Rhimes explains how she would avoid having to be in the spotlight at all costs, despite creating such bold and spotlight-loving characters.
-That all changed when she decided to say yes to everything that scared her.
+That all changed when she decided to say yes to everything in her personal and professional life that scared her.
 The result was her embracing her truest self and finally being able to get out of the house without overwhelming anxiety.

 This book is not only empowering to other black women but women of every color.
 Rhimes informs us that having money is not the same as having self-love.
 No matter how successful you may be in your career, you will never be truly happy until you learn to love yourself.

 “If I don’t poke my head out of my shell and show people who I am, all anyone will ever think I am is my shell.”

 Rhimes teaches us to say yes to accept love from others, for our weight and real friendships and being okay with saying no to toxic people and using our voice.

 Seeing that someone else was able to overcome their self-doubt and challenges may just be what we need to overcome ours.
 These captivating true stories of women with different backstories could be just the thing you need to start to make changes in your own life.
 If they could face the obstacles standing in front of them, your own person can too!